95 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, if you are taking LHRH analogs or anti-androgen drugs, you cannot participate in the trial.

-What data supports the effectiveness of the Blue Halo Coil Catheter treatment for urinary retention?
+What prior data suggests that the Blue Halo Coil Catheter is safe for men with urinary retention due to BPH?

-How does the Blue Halo Coil Catheter treatment differ from other treatments for urinary retention?
+What evidence suggests that the Blue Halo Coil Catheter is effective for urinary retention?

 Men over 50 with urinary retention due to BPH, who have a post void residual >350cc and prostate volume >50cc or urethral length of 5+ cm.
 They must be able to consent and attend appointments.
 Excluded are those with urethral strictures, gross hematuria, cognitive impairments, history of prostate cancer, high PSA density (>0.1), or on certain prostate medications.